hardiksood1/Triwizarda/README.md

-# Product Image Intelligence (Multi-language)
+🛍️ Product Image Intelligence (Multi-language)
-In order to identify product details such as brand, title, description, and key features, this project uses artificial intelligence to analyze product images.
-Additionally, it offers comparable product recommendations and price comparisons from online retailers.
-Several languages can be used to translate the output.
+This project uses artificial intelligence to analyze product images and extract key details such as brand, title, description, and features.
+It also provides comparable product recommendations and price comparisons from online retailers.
+Output can be translated into multiple languages for global accessibility.

-#Features
+🚀 Features
-To have a product image automatically analyzed, upload it.\
+📸 Automatic Product Analysis: Upload a product image to extract details.

-Use NVIDIA's AI model to create product details.
+🧠 AI-Powered Insights: Uses NVIDIA's AI model to generate product metadata.

-Use SerpApi to retrieve prices and comparable product details from Google Shopping.
+🛒 Price & Product Comparison: Retrieves prices and similar items via SerpApi from Google Shopping.

-Translate descriptions into multiple languages.
+🌐 Multi-language Support: Translates product descriptions into several languages.

-Gradio was used to create an intuitive web interface.
+🖥️ User-Friendly Interface: Built with Gradio for intuitive web interaction.

-#Instructions for Setup
+⚙️ Setup Instructions
-#Requirements
+✅ Requirements
 Python 3.7 or later

-NVIDIA API key to access AI
+NVIDIA API key (for AI Shopping data)

-Shopping data using the SerpApi key
+SerpApi key (for Google Shopping data)

 Invoke URL for NVIDIA Cloud Function

-#Installation
+📦 Installation
-Download the project files or clone them.
+Download or clone the project repository.

-Install Python dependencies:
+Install dependencies using pip:

+bash
+pip install -r requirements.txt
-#How to Use
+🧑‍💻 How to Use
 Run the application:

+bash
 python app.py

-Open the displayed link in a web browser.
-Upload a product image and select the desired language.
-The app will return product details, prices, and similar products.
+Open the displayed link in your browser.

+Upload a product image.

+Select your desired output language.

+View product details, pricing, and similar product recommendations.

-#Project Structure
+📁 Project Structure
+File	Description
-config.py : Stores configuration variables like API keys and URLs. core_logic.py : Contains image processing, AI querying, data fetching, and translation functions. app.py : Launches the Gradio web interface.
+config.py	Stores configuration variables like API keys and endpoint URLs core_logic.py	Handles image processing, AI queries, data fetching, and translation logic app.py	Launches the Gradio web interface

-#Notes
+📝 Notes
-Ensure API keys and URLs are set correctly.
+Ensure all API keys and URLs are correctly configured in config.py.

-Image compression is automatic to stay within API size limits.
+Images are automatically compressed to meet API size requirements.

-English is the default language unless another language is chosen.
+English is used by default unless another language is selected.